SophiaNM/PasswordLocker/README.md

     3. Run `python3.6 run.py` on your terminal

 ## Known bugs
-No known errors so far.
+No known bugs so far.
 If found drop me an email.

 ## Technologies Used
 Built using Python 3.6